PFAS

 In people living near a PFAS plant in Shandong, China, those with higher levels of PFO5DoDA (this study looked at less-common PFAS) had higher total cholesterol, LDL cholesterol, and triglyceride levels (Yao et al. 2020).
 In a highly exposed population in Laizhou Bay, a chemical production area in northern China, higher PFOA exposure was associated with higher total and LDL cholesterol levels, and other PFAS with higher HDL cholesterol levels.
 There were some associations between PFAS mixtures and thyroid hormone levels as well (Liu et al. 2023).
 In elderly Chinese people living near chemical plants, PFAS levels were strongly associated with various metabolites, mainly having to do with fatty acids and metabolism (Yang et al. 2024).
 In people occupationally exposed in Jinan, China, PFAS mixtures were associated with higher cholesterol and LDL cholesterol levels in those over 40 (Liu et al. 2024).

 In Italy, there was not a consistent association between PFAS and metabolic syndrome, and conflicting findings were observed for individual components of the syndrome (Zare Jeddi et al. 2021).
 In Italy, people with higher levels of PFOA, PFOS, and PFHxS had higher total, HDL, and LDL cholesterol levels.
 Those with higher PFOA and PFHxS levels had higher triglycerides.
 The largest rate of increase per unit of PFAS occurred at the lower range of PFAS levels (Canova et al. 2020).
 The same authors also found that PFAS concentrations were associated with increased systolic and diastolic blood pressure (Pitter et al. 2020).
 And they found that in Italian children, there was a consistent association between PFAS and cholesterol levels which was stronger for PFOS and PFNA, and especially in children compared to adolescents.
 Also, higher PFAS levels were associated with lower BMI (Canova et al. 2021).
+Interestingly, declines in PFAS levels over time were associated with lower cholesterol levels (Batzella et al. 2024).

 Laboratory Studies: Diabetes/Obesity